 So my dear, as you learn the esoteric symbols and the energies that are interwoven into each card I would like to extend you a helping hand.
 Much like a kitten with a ball of yarn you may feel as though you are batting around your own thoughts and perceptions trying to unwind the language of Tarot.
 So, I wanted to help you unravel that ball of yarn, hopefully making your experience a little easier.
 Here are your 5 Pro tips... ok more like 7, but whatev's

 1. BE PATIENT!

 You will get frustrated once or twice along the way.
 You may even feel like you're just "not getting it" I'm sure if you've already hit this wall you might be rolling your eyes going...uh yeah, no more patients left Alysa, now what?
 Here's what you need to do.
 Take a freaking break.
 Yup that's right don't look at your cards for a few days.
 Sometimes you can get information overload when learning something new and if you are sensitive to energy... hahaha, guess what, Tarot is bubbling over with energy.
 So take a break and ruminate.
 That rhymed - I feel clever!
 Let your brain have a break and when you come back to your study, you may be surprised at how much you've actually learned.

 I cannot stress enough how important it is to learn the symbolism in Tarot.
 Every little

-detail in the cards!
+detail in the cards has meaning!
 I always say there is no such thing as wasted space in a Tarot card.
 Everything has meaning.
-From the Yod symbols in the Ace of swords to the angles of the mountains in The Fool, to the Color of The Magician's sash.
+From the Yod symbols in the Ace of swords to the angles of the mountains in The Fool, to the Colour of The Magician's sash.
 It all has meaning.
-And while reading intuitively is powerful, reading with an understanding of the esoteric symbols and the archetypal energies portrayed in the cards will add a depth and dimension to your readings that you cannot have any other way.
+And while reading intuitively is powerful, reading with an understanding of the esoteric symbols and the archetypal energies portrayed in the cards will add depth and dimension to your readings that you cannot have any other way.